grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/01 API load testing.md

 Once you can answer these questions, your API testing strategy will likely follow something like this procedure:
 1. **Script the test.** Write user flows, parameterize test data, and group URLs.
-1. **Assert performance and correctness** Use Checks to assert system responses and use Thresholds to ensure that the system performs within your SLOs.
+1. **Assert performance and correctness.** Use Checks to assert system responses and use Thresholds to ensure that the system performs within your SLOs.
 1. **Model and generate load.** Choose the executors you need to model load on the API, as determined by your test goals.
 Make sure the load generators are located where they should be.
 1. **Iterate over your test suite.** Over time, you'll be able to reuse script logic (e.g., a user log-in flow or a throughput configuration).
 You'll also be able to run tests with a wider scope or as a part of your automated testing suite.